 CBHS continues to grow, especially in technology and curriculum development.
 In 2011, it installed campus-wide, state-of-the-art wireless network infrastructure, enabling internet connectivity from the baseball bleachers on the east end to the STEMM labs on the west end.
 A 1:1 computing program was added in 2012.
 Two years later, the school announced a transformative capital campaign and opened the new McEniry Hall to house its STEMM CoLab program, added a full-service lunch program, and opened a new athletic facility.

 The 40-acre campus now boasts expanded classroom and athletic facilities, including the Brother Adrian and the Lavecchia Academic Wings, Tom Nix Stadium, Giacosa Baseball Complex, McEniry Hall, Brothers Development Center, and the Marr Business School.
-And a new front entrance, along with a new gymnasium, locker rooms, and guidance offices will be ready in 2019.
+And a new front entrance, along with a new gymnasium, locker rooms, and counseling offices will be ready in 2019.